firebase/quickstart-unity/auth/testapp/readme.md

 ## Notes

+### Usage on tvOS

-* This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
-While the code will also execute on tvOS, there isn't an easy way for users to provide the click events required to use the UI elements on that platform.
+This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
+While the code will also execute on tvOS, the buttons will be unresponsive as there isn't an easy way to provide the app with the click / touch events to orchestrate the UI elements on that platform.

 ## Building the Sample